notacouch/notacouch.com/README.md

 npx @11ty/eleventy
 ```

+## TODOs

+- Opengraph
+- Report to 11ty team: `--serve` not refreshing component js even with dynamic import (it rewrites but existing source is cached)
+- Work content
+- Then work page
+- Consent for Google Analytics:
+  - Consent mode banner and copy,
+  - Cookies Policy page,
+  - Consent settings
+- Dark mode

-## Unused CSS
+### Unused CSS

-Tried to get purgecss, having issues with ESM compatibility even directly in node.
+Tried to get purgecss working, having issues with ESM compatibility even directly in node.

 Then tried uncss, but it takes out too many of the styles, not worth the effort.